 - The assessment is typically carried out by a multidisciplinary team, which may include clinical psychologists, psychiatrists, paediatricians, speech and language therapists, and occupational therapists.

-- The assessment process involves gathering information from various sources.
-This may include interviews with the individual, as well as information from parents, caregivers, teachers, and others who know the individual well.
+- This may include interviews with the individual, as well as input from parents, caregivers, teachers, and others who know the individual well.

-- The specialists will observe and evaluate behaviours, communication skills, and social interactions.
-They may use standardised tools and questionnaires.
+- The specialists will observe and evaluate behaviours, communication skills, and social interactions using standardised tools and questionnaires.

-- Following the assessment, you will have a feedback session with the specialists.
-They will discuss their findings and provide a diagnosis if appropriate.
+- You will receive a feedback session where specialists discuss their findings and provide a diagnosis if appropriate.

-- If a diagnosis of ASD is made, the next step is to develop a care plan.
-This plan will outline recommended interventions, therapies, and support services.
+- If a diagnosis is made, a care plan is created outlining therapies and support services recommended.

 ASD Evaluations Between Men, Women & Children